The e-Agriculture Community

 Our Mission is to serve as a catalyst for institutions and individuals in agriculture and rural development to share knowledge, learn from others, and improve decision making about the vital role of ICTs to empower rural communities, improve rural livelihoods, and build sustainable agriculture and food security.

 How and why do we do it?

 We achieve all this by working together - with partners around the globe. e-Agriculture is all about knowledge exchange between UN agencies, governments, universities, research organizations, NGOs, farmers' organizations, private sector, and the wider community.
 We recognize that, in its simplest form, knowledge exchange is about starting constructive dialogue.
-That is why one of the most popular activities is the e-Agriculture Forum series.
+That is why one of the most popular activities is the e-Agriculture Forum Discussions.
 Topics are demand-driven, and lead by partner institutions who specialize in different areas of e-agriculture.

 The History of 'e-agriculture' and the Community